TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-configuration-and-setup-configure-caching.md

 # Configure caching

-* This documets below describe the delivery of large files, file compression query string behavior and more.
+* This documents below describe the delivery of large files, file compression query string behavior and more.

 ## **Recommended documents**